 Skip to main content

-This paper presents a 7–8.5 GHz differential power amplifier (PA) using a new adaptive cross-capacitor bias circuit (ACB).
-The ACB is implemented as an adaptively applicable input bias circuit, connecting the base to the opposite emitter node of the common-collector stage in the input bias circuit.
+This paper presents a 7–8.5 GHz differential power amplifier (PA) using a new adaptive cross-capacitor bias circuit (ACB) for handset application.
+The ACB is implemented as an adaptively applicable input bias circuit, connecting the base to the opposite emitter node of the common-collector (CC) stage in the input bias circuit.
 By placing an ACB in PA, imbalanced input bias current of differential signals is balanced, resulting in improved efficiency and output power.
-The proposed differential PA is implemented in a 2–μm InGaP/GaAs HBT process.
-Using the CW signal, the PA achieves a gain of 19–22 dB, a saturated output power of 33–34 dBm, and a peak power added efficiency (PAE) of 30–41 % over 7–8.5 GHz.
-The PA with NR 100-MHz 64 QAM CP signal having a peak-to-average power ratio (PAPR) of 9.6 dB achieves average output power of 27–28 dBm and PAE of 19 % in error vector magnitude (EVM) of -25 dB.
+The proposed differential PA is implemented in a 2-µm InGaP/GaAs heterojunction bipolar transistor (HBT) process.
+Using the continuous wave (CW) signal, the PA achieves a gain of 19–22 dB, a saturated output power of 33–34 dBm, and a peak power added efficiency (PAE) of 30–41% over 7–8.5 GHz.
+The PA with NR 100-MHz 64 QAM cyclic prefix (CP) signal having a peak-to-average power ratio (PAPR) of 9.6 dB achieves average output power of 27–28 dBm and PAE of 19% in error vector magnitude (EVM) of -25 dB.